2021-2022 Trócaire Annual ReportLearn More

 “The radio station is vital to spread the message about Covid-19 and to give information on good hygiene practices and vaccinations.
 Now more than ever, having healthcare experts and discussions on the radio for everyone to hear is so important.”

-The radio station will also play a large role in upcoming by-elections.
+The radio station will also play a large role in upcoming general elections in Sierra Leone in June 2023.
 In Sierra Leone, with a population of almost eight million people, just 19% of local politicians are women, and only 13% at national level.
 But efforts to increase these figures are rapidly underway.

-A new Gender Equality and Women’s Empowerment Bill, developed by the Ministry of Gender and Children’s Affairs, is calling for 30% of parliamentary seats and cabinet positions to be held by women in the West African state.
+A new Gender Equality and Women’s Empowerment Bill, developed by the Ministry of Gender and Children’s Affairs, was passed earlier this year and will ensure 30% of parliamentary seats and cabinet positions will be held by women in the West African state.
 The Bill also aims to improve women’s access to finance, more positions in employment, and to link government spending to improving gender equality.

-The Bill would be monumental for the women of Sierra Leone who are routinely discriminated against and at risk of gender-based violence.
+The Bill is monumental for the women of Sierra Leone who are routinely discriminated against and at risk of gender-based violence.
 Sierra Leone is ranked 182nd out of 189 countries on the UN’s 2020 Gender Development Index.

 “There are two women candidates running in our regions and it will be important for them to have their voices heard to spread their campaign messages.
 We will give the election full coverage to show that women are deeply involved in politics and that the opportunities are there.
 This will be a huge cost to us at the station so we are very grateful to Irish Aid and Trócaire for their support,” Fatima said.